tahiry-dev/covid_19_stats/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Nelson Sakwa on Behance for design inspiration
+- Microverse for code review

 ## 📝 License